isaacmirandacampos/Brain/zettelkasten/How use technology to apply Data Driven Design.md

 tags:: #telemetry #tech-talk #product #data-driven-design

 ## What is Data Driven Design?
 Data Driven Design is a practice of use data to make decisions rather than use the personal intuition.
 It's better for make new decisions and to validate decisions.
 It helps the team work on what's important.
+The data driven design has two segments of data, such as: quantitative data and qualitative date, we talk about quantitative data in this document.
 ## Why is important for TI?
 Nothing goes write the best code with the best practices, if the best code not the best software for the user.
 Know the tools and use there for change our code is a essential practice for our.
 We can use some tools in our CI/CD for ensure the consistency practice.
 ## Data segments